 It’s time to go over your health insurance benefits and make sure there are programs in place to help your employees who are dealing with the opioid epidemic.
 Make sure your employee handbook covers the best ways for employees to get help for themselves or other employees.
 Get rid of any negative stigma and make the workplace a friendlier place to offer and receive help.

-Talk to Global Group about a benefits audit, what to include in your employee handbook, and what you may be overlooking.
+Talk to Global Benefits Group about a benefits audit, what to include in your employee handbook, and what you may be overlooking.
 Our experts can go over your current benefits package, answer your questions, and help you understand the benefits your employees want.
 Arrange a free consultation through live chat or by calling 847-837-3037.